4 min. to read

 - Place cartridges in a box, label each box with the contents (“toner cartridges for recycling”).
 For large quantities (six or more cartridges), please fill out a Boxed Recyclables online request form.

 - Rigid Polystyrene Styrofoam, flexible Polyethylene Styrofoam and packing peanuts are recyclable.
 All other foam must go in the garbage.
 Please remove all tape and labels and separate materials per our Styrofoam recycling guide in clear plastic bags.
 Bags for large quantities of Styrofoam can be requested here.
-Once full, put bags on the loading dock and e-mail firstname.lastname@example.org to request a pickup.
+Once full, put bags on your building's loading dock and e-mail firstname.lastname@example.org to request a pickup.

 - Hardbound books (in poor condition)